remult/remult/docs/tutorials/sveltekit/auth.md

 You can use an [online UUID generator](https://www.uuidgenerator.net/) to generate a completely random string
 :::

-3. In `+hooks.server.ts`, let's add the `handlerAuth` with a list of allowed users.
-Using Sveltekit's `sequence`, we ensure that the auth middleware comes **BEFORE** Remult's middleware.
-Create `src/hooks/handleAuth.ts` at the same time as follows:
+3. In `+hooks.server.ts`, let's create two handles

+- `handleAuth` to handle authentication from `Auth.js` with a list of allowed users.
+- `handleRemult` to provide the remult context.

+Using Sveltekit's `sequence`, we ensure the chain of handles.
+The results would look like this:

 ::: code-group